New Employee Insurance Plan Benefit Enrollment

 If you opted for your medical and dental deductions on a post-tax basis, you may drop dependent coverage; you will need to fill out a consolidated enrollment and indicate drop coverage for Medical or Dental only.

-If you are enrolled on a pre-tax basis, the answer is no. You must either prove a Qualifying Life Event (Special Enrollment) or wait until Open Enrollment to make changes to your insurance.
+If you are enrolled on a pre-tax basis, in order to request enrollment changes, you must either prove a Qualifying Life Event (Special Enrollment) or wait until Open Enrollment to make changes to your insurance.

 If you are under age 26 and covered under your parents’ insurance plan, you will age out from their plan at the end of month when you turn 26.
 You will then have 31 days to document and report the loss of coverage to our Section in order to be enrolled in your own.

-To change your name, address or W-4 tax status, please contact your department payroll specialist.
+To change your name, address or W-4 tax status, please contact your department payroll processor.